aaalgo/fmri2img/README.md

 ## Workflow

+This is in a very early stage.
 Don't expect this to work directly.
+The dataset is extremely big; a single subjects' data is over 200GB.

 ```